Emotional Consult

 1. What is a transitional object?

 A transitional object is an object the child uses for self-soothing during separation — most often a blanket, toy, or piece of clothing.
 It is not merely a material object, but a carrier of emotional significance connected to security and comfort.
-Through it, the child begins to build an inner psychological anchor and gradually separates as an autonomous individual.

 2. What is transitional space?

 The transitional object functions in what is called transitional space — an intermediate zone between inner psychic reality and the external world.
 This is an area in which play, imagination, and symbolic thinking develop.
-It is here that the child begins to experience the world not only through immediate experience, but also through symbols and inner representations.
-The transitional object belongs precisely to this zone and enables the child to bear separation without anxious disintegration.

 3. Clinical examples: two brothers (X and Y)